ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 State Distribution and Locations

 Central Massachusetts stands out as the stronghold of Aphrodite Fritillary in the state (Map 41).
-This is more evident from the map of MBC sightings than from the 1986-90 Atlas map, but consistent with it.
-Perhaps this distribution was the case in Scudder’s day as well (recall Colonel Higginson in Princeton), but data are lacking.
+This is most evident from Map 41 of BOM-MBC sightings, but can also be seen in the 1986-90 Atlas map.
+Perhaps this distribution was the case in Scudder’s day as well (recall Colonel Higginson in Princeton).
+Aphrodite is least common in eastern Massachusetts, in both Atlas and BOM-MBC records, and is absent from southeastern Massachusetts, Cape Cod, and the islands.

-Aphrodite is normally reported from each of the three Berkshire NABA Counts, but usually there are one or two years with larger numbers, while the rest of the years show only single digits.
-For instance, the Northern Berkshire NABA Count reported highs of 24 on 7/15/1998 and 34 on 7/14/1999, but less than ten in every other year 1993 (year 1 of this count) through 2010.
-The Southern Berkshire Count reported 40 in one year, 2002, but less than 6 in every other year between 1993 and 2010.
-The Central Berkshire count produced a high of 26 in 2001, but 20 or less, and usually 10 or less, in all other years 1991-2010.
+Aphrodite is normally reported from each of the three Berkshire NABA Counts, but usually there are one or two years with larger numbers, while the rest of the years show only single digits, suggesting a decline over this period.
+For instance, the Northern Berkshire NABA Count reported highs of 24 on 7/15/1998 and 34 on 7/14/1999, but less than ten in every other year 1993 through 2013.
+The Southern Berkshire Count reported 40 in one year, 2002, but 8 or less in every other year between 1993 and 2013.
+The Central Berkshire count produced a high of 26 in 2001, but 20 or less, and usually 10 or less, in all other years 1991-2013.

 COLLECTORS PLEASE NOTE: Because of the evidence of decline in this species, collectors are requested not to collect specimens except as part of necessary scientific research under the auspices of an educational or scientific institution.